christaylorcodes/AzureKeyVaultHelper/Docs/Set-AzKeyVaultSecret.md

 ```

 ### -NotBefore
 Specifies the time, as a DateTime object, before which the secret cannot be used.
 This parameter uses UTC.
 To obtain a DateTime object, use the Get-Date cmdlet.

-Specifies the time, as a DateTime object, before which the secret cannot be used.
-This parameter uses UTC.
-To obtain a DateTime object, use the Get-Date cmdlet.